aranaescobedo/aks/workload-identity/troubleshooting.md

   - ```error: failed to get keyvault client: failed to get authorizer for keyvault client: nmi response failed with status code: 404, response body: getting assigned identities for pod <POD_NAME> in CREATED state failed after 16 attempts, retry duration [5]s, error: <nil>.
 Check MIC pod logs for identity assignment errors```
     - **Ensure that the SecretProviderClass YAML file contains a valid ClientID and is not empty.**

+### MountVolume.SetUp
+  - ```MountVolume.SetUp failed for volume "<SECRET_PROVIDER_CLASS_NAME>" : rpc error: code = Unknown desc = failed to mount secrets store objects for pod <NAMESPACE>/<POD_NAME>, err: rpc error: code = Unknown desc = failed to mount objects, error: failed to create auth config, error: failed to get credentials, nodePublishSecretRef secret is not set```
+    - **Check that you have the correct ClientID or the right structure in your SecretProviderClass YAML file.**